1. What is the Stanislaus Regional Water Authority (SRWA)?

-Currently, the Project is estimated to cost $202 million, which includes the design and construction of the Project facilities and local improvements required by both Cities to integrate this new supply into their existing water systems.
-Ceres’ portion of this cost is approximately $76 million and Turlock’s portion is approximately $121 million.
-An additional $5 million will be contributed by the Turlock Irrigation District for its’ portion of the Project.
+Currently, the Project is estimated to cost $230 million, which includes the design and construction of the regional Project facilities.
+Excluded from the costs are the local improvements required by both Cities to integrate this new supply into their existing water systems.
+Ceres’ portion of this cost is approximately $77 million and Turlock’s portion is approximately $147 million.
+An additional $6 million will be contributed by the Turlock Irrigation District for its’ portion of the Project.

 10. How is the Project being funded?

 In late 2017, the Cities of Ceres and Turlock both increased water rates to pay for the construction and ongoing operation of the Project and other water system needs.
 Those rates are intended to collect the necessary revenue to pay for debt service on borrowed money and for annual operational costs.
-SRWA secured a grant for $750,000 towards the Ceres Finished Water Transmission Main and was recently awarded an additional $750,000 towards the Turlock Finished Water Transmission Main.
-The Project is also slated to receive an almost $28 million grant from Proposition 68, the Parks, Environment, and Water Bond.
-The SRWA has applied to other funding programs and continues to seek other sources of funding to reduce the Project’s impacts on the ratepayers.
+The Project has received a $27.75 million grant from Proposition 68, the Parks, Environment, and Water Bond.
+SRWA executed a State Revolving Fund (SRF) low interest loan with the State Water Resources Control Board for $184.9 million at an interest rate of 1.2%.
+The Project was also granted $5.8 million in Proposition 1 Integrated Regional Water Management Implementation funding.
+The SRWA continues to seek other sources of funding to reduce the Project’s impacts on the ratepayers.

 11. What is being done to reduce the estimated Project costs?

+The SRF loan with a 1.2% interest rate saves Ceres and Turlock customers nearly $100 million over the life of the 30-year loan.
 The SRWA is actively pursuing available funding sources for the Project to minimize rate impacts to customers.
-These efforts include both State and federal grants and low-interest loans.
-The SRWA also sought and received legislative approval to utilize the Design-Build method to maximize the efficiencies of the design and construction process to ensure the most cost-effective process for completing the project.
+These efforts include both State and federal grants.
+The SRWA also sought and received legislative approval to utilize the design-build method to maximize the efficiencies of the design and construction process to ensure the most cost-effective process for completing the project.

 The greatest impact will be during pipeline construction in roadways leading to the Cities.
 As such, traffic control will be in place for the protection of the traveling public.
-Regular construction updates will be available on the Stanislaus Regional Water Authority website at: www.stanrwa.com.
+Regular construction updates are available on the Stanislaus Regional Water Authority website at: stanrwa.com.